 Not sure about customers being partners in the mission but without a customer base, you don’t have a business but a hobby.
-This holds true for any kind of product or service.
+This holds for any product or service.
 Similar is the case for a blog, which is just another page on a server without a reader base.
-Is thereby important to think about how to get the first 1000 customers.
+It is important to think about getting the first 1000 customers.
 This is just a number and could be 100 as well !!

 Why 1000 customers?

 Despite being a key aspect of building something, product/tech-oriented founders discount the distribution aspect of building.
 The emphasis on a product and what it can do becomes such a big-time sink that very little focus goes on acquiring the first set of customers.

-Not thinking about the problem, often results in situations where we end up building something which is not needed by the market or building a product for a small market.
-Without getting to the first 1000 customers and understanding their usage behaviour, it’s difficult to tell if we have a product-market fit.
+Not thinking about the problem often results in situations where we end up building something not needed by the market or building a product for a small market.
+It’s difficult to tell if we have a product-market fit without getting to the first 1000 customers and understanding their usage behaviour.

 Once you get 1000 people to try out your product, a sizeable chunk of them continue to use it beyond a month.
 You know that you have some product-market fit.

 This retention percentage will vary by industry and the kind of business.
-For B2B SAAS, the monthly churn is supposed to be low, around ~2%, so that yearly churn is somewhere around 25%.
+For B2B SAAS, the monthly churn is supposed to be low, around ~2%, so the yearly churn is around 25%.
 The same number for the consumer market is a lot more lenient.
 The number is around 65% monthly retention for something like FB.
 This is an awesome video by YC here.